AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/valid-event-listener.md

 Type: `boolean`\
 Default: `true`

-A lot of React hooks libraries provide a `useEventListener` hook that simplifies event listener management in React components.
+Many React hooks libraries provide a `useEventListener` hook that simplifies event listener management in React components.
 This rule can enforce the use of such a hook instead of manually adding and removing event listeners in useEffect.

 This option is set to `true` by default.
 Setting this to false will disable this check but the other checks around addEventListener usage correctness in React components will still be enforced.